Apply for a Permit

-An application is not considered a complete application until the signed application from all required supporting documents (e.g. site map, Emergency Action Plan, Certificate of Insurance) have been received by the City.
+An application is not considered a complete application until the signed application form and all required supporting documents (e.g. sitemap, Emergency Action Plan, Certificate of Insurance) have been received by the City.

 * Applications for all General Events in Elmwood Park to utilize the amphitheater must be received at least 90 calendar days prior to the proposed date of the event.